adamglenn/ur-admissions/content/admitted/_index.md

           url:
       - title: International Students
         text: You are not a U.S. citizen or U.S. permanent resident.
         button:
           url:
+      - title: Change of Campus Students
+        text: >-
+          You attend a WVU divisional campus and want to transfer to the Morgantown campus.
+        button:
+          url:
+      - title: Visiting Students
+        text: >-
+          You plan to take classes at WVU and use the credits toward graduation at your home college or university outside the WVU system.
+        button:
+          url:
+      - title: Change of Major
+        text: >-
+          Admitted students may submit the Change of Major form to request a new major.
+        button:
+          url:
+      - title: Change of Term
+        text: >-
+          You may request to have your enrollment term changed to another term within one academic cycle.
+        button:
+          url:
     lead: Lead text.